Twenty twenty will go down in history for a lot of reasons.

 - My Favourite Podcasts of 2018

 As well as the titles listed above, you might like to check out this post with 21 Awesome Biographies and Memoirs.

 This post contains affiliate links.
 You don’t pay any extra and I earn a small commission.
 Read more in my Disclosure Policy here.

-So over to you, what was your favourite book of 2019?
-Why?
-Have you read any of those I’ve listed above?
+So over to you, what was your favourite book this year?
+Have you read many or any of the books listed above?